George's Day in Spring: Balkan tradition

 Đurđevi stupovi, Orthodox church dedicated to Saint George, built by Serbian king Stefan Nemanja in the 12th century.

 Saint George's Day, known as Đurđevdan (Ђурђевдан) in Serbian, is a feast day celebrated on 6 May (O.S.
 23 April) in the Eastern Orthodox Church.
 As such, it is celebrated on that date by the Serb community in former Yugoslavia and in the Serb diaspora.
 It is also one of the many slavas celebrated by Serbian families.
 The day is celebrated and known as Gergyovden in Bulgaria and Gjurgovdjen in Macedonia. Đurđevdan is also a major holiday for the Romani communities in former Yugoslavia, whether Orthodox or Muslim.
 The various spellings used by the Romani (Ederlezi, Herdeljez, Erdelezi) for it are variants of the Turkish Hıdırellez.
 It is also celebrated by the Slavic Muslim community of Gorani in Kosovo, and by members of the uncanonical Montenegrin Orthodox Church.

 The holiday's rituals and festivities are related to the legend of St. George who is pictured as a brave young knight on a white horse slaying a dragon and saving a young maiden.
 The holiday celebrates the return of springtime and is considered an important one.
 Celebrations are closely associated with pagan rituals and festivities associated with the awakening of nature and arrival of spring, dominant in the Balkans but also present in Europe.
-These rituals primarily consisted of sheep grazing, ritual slaughtering of a lamb, preparation of various dishes, ritual bath in the river or springs, setting of live fires, decorating with greenery and flowers and conducting of love spells.
+These rituals primarily consisted of sheep grazing, ritual slaughtering of a lamb, preparation of various dishes, ritual baths in the river or springs, setting of live fires, decorating with greenery and flowers and conducting of love spells.

 About a third of the population in Serbia have St. George as a patron saint, meaning that St. George's Day or Đurđevdan is celebrated as a krsna slava, through a family feast with ritual glorification.
 A popular tradition on St. George's eve is decorating home gates and houses with greens and flowers, this is particularly done by families whose patron saint is St. George.
 A common way Đurđevdan is celebrated by Serbs is by "preparing a container of roses and green foliage, with an egg placed in the centre.
 Fresh water is poured over the flowers, and if the weather is kind enough, the container is placed in the garden.
 Children will be encouraged to wash their faces in this water and wishes for their good health are made by parents and grandparents."